Arturo-Quiroga-MSFT/AQ-NEW-NL2SQL/README.md

 - Decision: Execute SQL? → Omit `--no-exec` (add it to skip execution)
 - Input source: Prompt vs inline → Use `--query "..."` to provide the question

+## Azure SQL tips: USE and GO

+When generating or executing T-SQL from applications/drivers (ODBC/pyodbc), keep these Azure SQL specifics in mind:

+- GO isn’t T‑SQL.
+It’s a client tool batch separator (for SSMS/sqlcmd).
+Don’t include `GO` in SQL you send via drivers; split batches into separate commands instead.
+See: https://learn.microsoft.com/sql/t-sql/language-elements/sql-server-utilities-statements-go
+- USE to change database context isn’t appropriate for Azure SQL Database app queries.
+Connect directly to the target database with the right connection string.
+For cross-database scenarios consider [Elastic query](https://learn.microsoft.com/azure/azure-sql/database/elastic-query-overview?view=azuresql) or use Azure SQL Managed Instance if you need wider cross-DB features.
+See T‑SQL differences: https://learn.microsoft.com/azure/azure-sql/database/transact-sql-tsql-differences-sql-server?view=azuresql
+- This repo’s demo notebook and script already guard against empty or non‑SELECT SQL to avoid driver errors; keep prompts focused on single, executable queries.